wolf-5/wolf-5.github.io/hen/900/README.md

-# PSFree version 1.5.0
+# PSFree version 1.5.0b

-Lapse Kex ported to 9.00 - Still WIP
+Lapse Kex ported to 9.00

-Very fast and reliable but can KP :P
+Very fast and reliable!
+Around 80% stability rate.

-- Needs a bin loader on Port 9020.
-- Some performance Tweaks??.
-- Add sysveri Patch

-PR are welcome
+Update: I've added an payload having some process_dtor_handler patches related to aio bugs..
+Now all games should work properly.. patches were made by abc for 8.0x and I ported to 9.00.
+Thx a lot to Sistro and CTN for some explanation on low level coding!!! :)

 PSFree is a collection of exploits for the PS4 console.
 The main focus of the repo is for the PS4 but we try to make things portable to PS5.